William S. Purdy: Wisconsin career

 The court was located at the county seat in Viroqua, Wisconsin, and during his first year as clerk, Purdy moved full time into the village of Viroqua.
 He was subsequently re-elected in 1861, 1863, and 1865.
 During 1863, his name was placed in nomination for state bank comptroller, which was then a state-wide elected office, but the convention renominated the incumbent William Ramsey.
 While living in Viroqua, Purdy again resumed his craft as a harness maker and opened the first harness shop in the village.
 His son, Brice Field Purdy, took over the business sometime before the 1880s.
 In addition to his county offices, Purdy served in several local offices in Viroqua, including village clerk, trustee, and justice of the peace.

 Following the resignation of incumbent state senator Norman S. Cate, a special election was scheduled for Fall 1862 to fill the remaining year of his term.
 Purdy was chosen as the Republican nominee.
 He defeated Democratic nominee Charles Rodolf and went on to serve in the Wisconsin Senate for the 1863 session.
 Purdy was not a candidate for re-election to the Senate in 1863.

-On June 28, 1865, a tornado swept through Viroqua, killing 22 people and destroying almost the entire village.
+On June 28, 1865, a tornado swept through Viroqua, killing 17 people and destroying the entire southern half of the town.
 Purdy's house was completely destroyed, the only fatality in his household was a servant girl who worked for the family at their home.
 His wife and children survived by running into the parlor and lying on the ground as the house was lifted from its foundation.